awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 1. Choose **Dedicated Hosts** in the navigation pane\.

-1. On the **Dedicated Hosts** page, select a host and choose **Actions**, **Launch Instance\(s\) onto Host**\.
+1. On the **Dedicated Hosts** page, select a host and choose **Actions**, **Launch Instance\(s\) onto host**\.

-1. Select an AMI from the list\.
+1. In the **Application and OS Images** section, select an AMI from the list\.
+**Note**
 SQL Server, SUSE, and RHEL AMIs provided by Amazon EC2 can't be used with Dedicated Hosts\.

-1. On the **Choose an Instance Type** page, select the instance type to launch and then choose **Next: Configure Instance Details**\.
+1. In the **Instance type** section, select the instance type to launch\.
+**Note**
 If the Dedicated Host supports a single instance type only, the supported instance type is selected by default and can't be changed\.
 If the Dedicated Host supports multiple instance types, you must select an instance type within the supported instance family based on the available instance capacity of the Dedicated Host\.
 We recommend that you launch the larger instance sizes first, and then fill the remaining instance capacity with the smaller instance sizes as needed\.

+1. In the **Key pair** section, select the key pair to associate with the instance\.

-1. On the **Configure Instance Details** page, configure the instance settings to suit your needs, and then for **Affinity**, choose one of the following options:
+1. In the **Advanced details** section, for **Tenancy affinity**, do one of the following:
-   + **Off**—The instance launches onto the specified host, but it is not guaranteed to restart on the same Dedicated Host if stopped\.
+   + Select **Off** — The instance launches onto the specified host, but it is not guaranteed to restart on the same Dedicated Host if stopped\.
-   + **Host**—If stopped, the instance always restarts on this specific host\.
+   + Select the Dedicated Host ID — If stopped, the instance always restarts on this specific host\.

    For more information about Affinity, see [Understand auto\-placement and affinity](#dedicated-hosts-understanding)\.
+**Note**
 The **Tenancy** and **Host** options are pre\-configured based on the host that you selected\.

+1. Configure the remaining instance options as needed\.
+For more information, see [Launch an instance using defined parameters](ec2-launch-instance-wizard.md#liw-launch-instance-with-defined-parameters)\.

-1. Choose **Review and Launch**\.
+1. Choose **Launch instance**\.

-1. On the **Review Instance Launch** page, choose **Launch**\.

-1. When prompted, select an existing key pair or create a new one, and then choose **Launch Instances**\.

 **To launch an instance onto a Dedicated Host using the Launch Instance wizard**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. In the navigation pane, choose **Instances**, **Launch Instance**\.
+1. In the navigation pane, choose **Instances**, **Launch instance**\.

-1. Select an AMI from the list\.
+1. In the **Application and OS Images** section, select an AMI from the list\.
+**Note**
 SQL Server, SUSE, and RHEL AMIs provided by Amazon EC2 can't be used with Dedicated Hosts\.

-1. Select the type of instance to launch and choose **Next: Configure Instance Details**\.
+1. In the **Instance type** section, select the instance type to launch\.

-1. On the **Configure Instance Details** page, configure the instance settings to suit your needs, and then configure the following settings, which are specific to a Dedicated Host:
-   + Tenancy—Choose **Dedicated Host \- Launch this instance on a Dedicated Host**\.
-   + Host—Choose either **Use auto\-placement** to launch the instance on any Dedicated Host that has auto\-placement enabled, or select a specific Dedicated Host in the list\.
-The list displays only Dedicated Hosts that support the selected instance type\.
+1. In the **Key pair** section, select the key pair to associate with the instance\.

+1. In the **Advanced details** section, do the following:

+   1. For **Tenancy**, select **Dedicated Host**\.

+   1. For **Target host by**, select **Host ID**\.

+   1. For **Target host ID**, select the host onto which to launch the instance\.

-   + Affinity—Choose one of the following options:
+   1. For **Tenancy affinity**, do one of the following:
-     + **Off**—The instance launches onto the specified host, but it is not guaranteed to restart on it if stopped\.
+      + Select **Off** — The instance launches onto the specified host, but it is not guaranteed to restart on the same Dedicated Host if stopped\.
-     + **Host**—If stopped, the instance always restarts on the specified host\.
+      + Select the Dedicated Host ID — If stopped, the instance always restarts on this specific host\.

-   For more information, see [Understand auto\-placement and affinity](#dedicated-hosts-understanding)\.
+      For more information about Affinity, see [Understand auto\-placement and affinity](#dedicated-hosts-understanding)\.

-   If you are unable to see these settings, check that you have selected a VPC in the **Network** menu\.
+1. Configure the remaining instance options as needed\.
+For more information, see [Launch an instance using defined parameters](ec2-launch-instance-wizard.md#liw-launch-instance-with-defined-parameters)\.

-1. Choose **Review and Launch**\.
+1. Choose **Launch instance**\.

-1. On the **Review Instance Launch** page, choose **Launch**\.

-1. When prompted, select an existing key pair or create a new one, and then choose **Launch Instances**\.

 ------
 #### [ AWS CLI ]